scottwinter/noted-android-app/README.md

 # noted-android-app
+NOTED
-This is a basic notes app for android
+This is a basic notes app for android.

+This is an awesome readme file.